Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Introduction

 Specifically, we introduce the MACE-H model, which incorporates the efficient many-body order message-passing scheme from MACE~\cite{MACE} into a graph neural network representation of KS DFT Hamiltonians.
 Taking advantage of the increased body order in the message passing phase, the model achieves high prediction accuracy and computational and data efficiency.
 MACE-H achieves high expressiveness and is compatible with spin-orbit coupling and multi-element systems.
 The performance of MACE-H was benchmarked across various datasets against the two-body equivariant message-passing GNN DeepH-E3.
 The datasets include 2D shifted and twisted bilayers and 3D bulk materials using metrics based on matrix elements, band structures, and density of states, such as the eigenvalue error and electronic entropy error.
 The latter tests show that high accuracy in matrix elements persists in downstream property predictions based on the eigenvalues.
-Further tests reveal the interplay between the many-body expansion of messages and the range of interactions in the model.
+Further tests reveal the interplay between the many-body expansion of messages and the emphasis of the model towards messages closer or further away from the central atom or atom pair.
 In addition to the many-body message-passing scheme, we also employed a shift and scale operation that increases accuracy, stability and accelerates convergence.
-Finally, we found that the model prediction error can be estimated by the Hermiticity of the model output, which is proposed as a possible uncertainty quantification measure during active learning.
-While the model is designed for the prediction of KS DFT Hamiltonians, it can be more generally employed for the prediction of quantum operators in local basis representation, which will benefit high-throughput materials discovery and coupled electron-nuclear dynamics simulations.
+Finally, we found that the model prediction error can be estimated by the Hermiticity of the model output, which is proposed as a possible metric during active learning.
+While the model is designed for the prediction of KS DFT Hamiltonians, it can be more generally employed for the prediction of quantum operators in local basis representation, which will benefit high-throughput materials discovery, machine-learning augmented electronic structure theory, and coupled electron-nuclear dynamics simulations.